deendevelopers/team-1-deafblind-2021/README.md

 A web-app developed for the Deen Developers DeafBlind UK Hackathon.

 ### What is Spectro?
 Spectro is a web-app created for people with sensory loss (hearing, sight and dual loss) to form friendships with volunteers and other like minded individuals.
-The aim of the app is to address loneliness and lack of social opportunities by offering a way to connect like minded people via similar interests or request for assistance.
+The aim of the app is to address loneliness and lack of social opportunities by offering a way to connect like minded people via similar interests or requests for assistance.

 ### Who are our users?
 The two primary user groups are (1) people with sensory loss, anywhere on the spectrum.
-Wether this is sight, hearing or dual loss.
-(2) Volunteers - anyone who may have a particular skill, e.g. sign language - or wants to assist with every day tasks.
+Whether this is sight, hearing or dual loss.
+(2) Volunteers - anyone who may have a particular skill, e.g. sign language - or who want to assist with every day tasks.

 link: https://team-1-deafblind-2021.web.app/